orsonteodoro/gcf2/README.md

 ## Required re-emerges

+The following is required if using systemwide CFI at and before Jan 6, 2022.

-Jan 6, 2022 - A change was made to rid of sanitizer checks and just link to UBSan to simplify and eliminate the UBSan sanitizer check guessing game.
+A change was made to rid of sanitizer checks and just link to UBSan to simplify and eliminate the UBSan sanitizer check guessing game.
 This requires the rebuilding of shared-lib packages with -lubsan or -Wl,-lubsan if any of the above undefined symbol message is encountered, packages that got UBSan checks removed, and linker-errors-as-warnings.conf removal in package.env.
 So the following need to be updated if you installed any of the following below:

 ```Shell
 emerge -1vO \